Jeseenacodes/Python-notes/Charts/Plotly.md

 # Plotly

-Plotly is interactive and browser-based.
+Plotly is interactive and browser-based visualization library.
+Used for interactive charts, dashboards, or stakeholder-facing visuals.

 ## Workflow